erikoest/validate-dnssec/README.md

 # Validate-DNSSEC: A dnssec validator for zonefiles

-The validate-dnssec command line tool validates dnssec signatures and nsec/nsec3 chains in a zonefiles.
+The validate-dnssec command line tool validates dnssec signatures and nsec/nsec3 chains in a zonefile.

 ## Usage